Nissan Rogue 2008-2013 and Rogue Select 2014-2105 : problems, fuel economy, engine

 2013 Nissan Rogue.

-The first generation Nissan Rogue is a fuel-efficient practical compact 5-seater SUV.
-After the second-generation 2014 Rogue went on sale in the US, the first-generation Rogue continued to be sold through 2014 and 2015 as Nissan Rogue Select.
-The Rogue (or Rogue Select) has a 4-cylinder engine and comes with front- or all-wheel drive.
-The only transmission choice is the continuously variable transmission (CVT).
-The Rogue is one of the most fuel-efficient all-wheel drive vehicles on the used car market.
+The Rogue (and Rogue Select) has a 4-cylinder engine and comes with front- or all-wheel drive.
+The only transmission choice is a continuously variable transmission (CVT).
+The Rogue/Rogue Select is one of the most fuel-efficient all-wheel drive vehicles on the used car market.

-Inside, it's simple and functional.
-Seats are comfortable.
+The interior is simple and functional.
+Front seats are comfortable.
 The steering tilts but doesn't telescope.
-Rear seat space is pretty good and the access is easy.
-Rear seats fold flat for extra cargo space.
-The Rogue drives like a car and has a comfortable quiet ride.
-Maintenance costs are on par with other small SUVs like Honda CR-V and Toyota RAV4.
-Reliability is above average, but there are a few trouble spots to watch out for, read more below.
+The rear seat space is good and the access is easy.
+The rear seats fold flat for extra cargo space.
+The Rogue drives like a car and has a comfortable, quiet ride.
+What are the reported problems and trouble spots to watch out for?

 2011 Nissan Rogue interior.

-Cons: The engine is a bit noisy, rear visibility, plain interior styling, cargo space could be better, the liftgate glass doesn't open separately.
+Cons: The engine is a bit noisy, rear visibility, plain interior styling, cargo space could be better, the liftgate glass doesn't open separately, CVT issues.

 Owner reviews: We looked through hundreds of owner reviews on various forums and other websites.
 Reviews are mixed.